 How do I find the Center for Sleep Disorders?

-We are conveniently located at the Goodall Health Center, 2 Livewell Drive in Kennebunk (if using a GPS locator use 7 Shape Drive).
+We are conveniently located on the Livewell Campus at 2 Livewell Drive - South Tower, in Kennebunk (if using a GPS locator use 7 Shape Drive).
 Please use the designated parking spaces in front of Quest Fitness.
 Enter the building through the South Tower and proceed down the hall to the reception desk on your left.
 There is an intercom on the wall behind the reception desk.
 Follow the instructions to alert the sleep technician that you have arrived and they will come out to greet you.

 To learn more about the Center for Sleep Disorders, please call us at (207) 283-6888.